Walmart offers always low prices, but at a cost.

 Should Walmart go out of their way to communicate that they have a blemish (pick one) on their otherwise outstanding achievement (biggest retailer in the world)?

 Even worse, it looks like a big sphincter.
-So many people already consider them one, does their logo need to look like one?
+So many people already consider them one, does their logo need to look like it?

 Hmmm.
-Maybe their branding people actually hit the mark.
+When you consider how many people feel about Walmart maybe their branding people actually hit the mark.

 Would you agree that Walmart’s new logo is highly irresponsible, even borderline unforgivable?
 Why or why not?